keithmburu/courses/2018-deep-learning/assignment4.md

 "You shall know a word by the company it keeps."
 (Firth, 1957)

-We have no yet discussed **word embeddings**.
-We will discuss this in more detail later, but I'll present the basic idea here.
+We recently discussed **word embeddings** in class.
+Now, we'll use them to represent our vocabulary.

 We could represent every word or character in our input vector using a one-hot-vector representation, and our classifier would learn to make predictions with this data.
 For an example of this, see [Intro to text classification with Keras: automatically tagging Stack Overflow posts](https://cloud.google.com/blog/products/gcp/intro-to-text-classification-with-keras-automatically-tagging-stack-overflow-posts).
 But storing these words would need a largesparse matrix.
 Instead, we typically use **word embeddings** if we have sufficient data.